intel/scikit-learn-intelex/doc/sources/algorithms.rst

 .. _sklearn_algorithms:

 ####################
-Supported algorithms
+Supported Algorithms
 ####################

-Applying Intel(R) Extension for Scikit-learn will impact the following existing scikit-learn
+Applying |intelex| will impact the following scikit-learn algorithms:
-algorithms:

 on CPU
 ------